 Likewise, web developers earn a median salary of $73,760 per year.
 Keep in mind that the BLS reports that the typical entry-level education needed for web developers is an associate degree, so armed with a bachelor’s degree in mobile development, you’re sure to earn more.

 Computer and information systems managers earn an average of $146,360 per year, and these careers require at least five years of work experience.
 With a bachelor’s in mobile development, you’re sure to be on your way to earning a lucrative salary with room for increased earning potential.

 What Are the Best Bachelor’s in Mobile Development?

 At CollegeRank, we strive to do our best to guide you and your family toward a fruitful academic career.
 The pursuit of knowledge is a noble one, and we want to help you reach your goals.
 Please feel free to visit our dedicated methodology page for a step-by-step breakdown.
 For questions, comments, badge downloads, or data corrections, please feel free to reach out to us at email@example.com.

 Average Net Price

 Our top ranking, Florida International University, is Miami’s top-tier research institution, offering bachelor’s, master’s, and doctoral degrees both on campus and 100% online through FIU online.
-One of these online degrees is a Bachelor of Science in information technology, which includes a concentration in mobile app development that prepares you for a plethora of careers in the IT fields.
+One of these online degrees is a Bachelor of Science in information technology, which includes a concentration in mobile app development that prepares you for a plethora of careers in the IT field.